rdlauer/articles/nativescript/serverless/post.md

 ## A Brief History of the Cloud

-Today most of us realize the value of the mystical cloud and the ROI it provides for everyone from hobbyists to large enterprises.
+Today most of us realize the value of the cloud and the ROI it provides for everyone from hobbyists to large enterprises.
 In the pre-cloud days, when deploying an app, developers had to concern themselves with:

 - Buying a server;
 - Finding a physical place to house it;